Public Policy Issues

 NCJW believes that a democratic society and its people must value diversity and promote mutual understanding and respect for all.
 As such, since its inception, NCJW has been a tireless advocate for the enactment and enforcement of laws and regulations that protect civil rights.
 NCJW has advocated for public policies that promote equal rights, end discrimination, and encourage opportunities for people of all backgrounds.
 Today that effort continues as NCJW seeks to end all discrimination against individuals on the basis of race, gender, national origin, ethnicity, religion, age, disability, marital status, sexual orientation, and gender identity.
 NCJW continues to work for the enactment and enforcement of laws and regulations that preserve civil rights for all to ensure that the plurality of voices and opinions that make our democracy strong are heard in every facet of society.

 NCJW supports equal opportunity for all in the public and private sectors through programs such as affirmative action.
 NCJW believes that a democratic society and its people must value diversity and foster mutual understanding and respect for all.
-NCJW has signed amicus briefs in support of affirmative action in Supreme Court cases, and has been active in working against ballot initiatives to ban affirmative action in state constitutions.
+NCJW has signed amicus briefs in support of affirmative action in Supreme Court cases and has been active in working against ballot initiatives to ban affirmative action in state constitutions.
+As of 2012, seven states ban the use of affirmative action in higher education.
+However, the Supreme Court reaffirmed the appropriateness of race-conscious admissions policies when used very narrowly to increase diversity at colleges and universities in its 2013 decision in Fisher v.
+University of Texas.
+The Court will take up the state bans in its 2013-2014 term with the case of Schuette v.
+Coalition to Defend Affirmative Action.

 The American legal and judicial systems are tasked with enforcing federal, state, and local laws.
 However, US laws are not always designed, or enforced justly.
 While a society's laws should maintain order and protect all of its citizens, the US criminal justice system is in need of major reform to correct racial and economic inequalities.
 In 2006, the Justice Department reported that there were 2,258,983 prisoners in federal, state, and local jails — and approximately half of those currently incarcerated are African-American.
 This figure is alarming given that African-Americans currently make up only 12 percent of the total US population, translating to a devastating reality: 1 out of every 14 African- American males is in prison.
 Because US law bars inmates from the right to vote, this injustice also results in mass disenfranchisement.
 Further, 42 percent of current death row inmates are African-American.
 These fundamental inequalities have caused many governors and judges to create or uphold state-level moratoriums of the death penalty.